williamluke4/create-nitro-app/README.md

 The easiest way to create a [React](https://facebook.github.io/react) app with server-side rendering thanks to [Next.js](https://github.com/zeit/next.js) with the modules below :

-* [Material-UI](http://www.material-ui.com/) - React components that implement Google's Material Design
 * [Styled-Components](https://www.styled-components.com/) - Visual primitives for the component age.
-* [Flow](https://flow.org/) - A Static type checker for javascript
+* [Typescript](https://www.typescriptlang.org/) - A Static type checker for javascript

 - [Getting Started](#getting-started) — How to create an app